shamsWMM/sit725-2022-t1-prac7/README.md

 IMPORTANT!!!!!!!!!!!

-Please create a .env file in order for the final test to function in the .env file write the following two lines:
+Please create a .env file in order for the last test to function!!!!

-MONGO_USER=admin
-MONGO_PASSWORD=admin
+Define the following variables in the .env file:

+MONGO_USER=
+MONGO_PASSWORD=